 [FFmpeg-devel] [PATCH] lavc: make invalid UTF-8 in subtitle output a non-fatal error

-> is supposed to do.
-The application is then free to handle the error
+> supposed to do.
+The application is then free to handle the error code

-> code however it needs, including reconfiguring the decoder to bypass
+> however it needs, including reconfiguring the decoder to bypass the error by

 > Your proposal removes the error code, this is just plain wrong (bis).